gjkrediet/Fluid-controller/README.md

 -	DOS: set override Speed
 -	DOR: set override Rapid

-The function of the buttons depend on the machine-state (MS, shown in the middle of the display of the pendant)
+The function of the buttons depend on the machine-state (MS, shown in the middle of the display of the pendant; function of BR, BG, BY shown on the bottom line of the display).
+They are as follows.

 PH:
   -	JS + MS=Idle or MS=Jog: